-Good tools are like keys; they unlock the secrets of your garden; take you through the gateways of success and allow you to turn your garden, however big or small, into something truly beautiful.
+Good garden tools are like keys; they unlock the secrets of your garden; take you through the gateways of success and allow you to turn your garden, however big or small, into something truly beautiful.

 Good gardening tools are the medium by which the imaginations of the heart become a stunning reality.
-A gardener without tools is severely handicapped; tools without a passionate gardener are useless, but put tools into the hand of the fervent gardener and the results will surpass your wildest dreams.
+A gardener without tools is severely handicapped; tools without a passionate gardener are useless but put tools into the hand of the fervent gardener and the results will surpass your wildest dreams.

 It is unthinkable to imagine a surgeon performing a delicate operation with a butter knife.
 The same principle applies to gardening: to achieve maximum results, you must have the appropriate equipment to perform each task.
 Correct tools make the job faster, simpler and far more rewarding.

-Small Hand Tools
+Small Hand Tools for Gardening

-Pruning and shearing:
+Pruning and Shearing

-1. By-pass Secateurs: a small pair of pruning shears with pivoted handles which are sprung so that they are always open.
-They can be used to trim many different plants and flowers, and are strong enough to cut with ease through small branches and woody stems.
+By-pass Secateurs: a small pair of pruning shears with pivoted handles which are sprung so that they are always open.
+They can be used to trim many different plants and flowers and are strong enough to cut with ease through small branches and woody stems.
 Invaluable when pruning fruit trees.
 A good quality pair of secateurs should last you a long time, if not a lifetime and will be one of the most important items in your gardening outfit.

-4. Flower Snips: straight handled cutters with long, pointed blades, sharpened in much the same way as scissors.
+Flower Snips: straight handled cutters with long, pointed blades, sharpened in much the same way as scissors.
 They make very clean cuts and are excellent for trimming dead blooms, cutting flowers for displays, gathering herbs or taking plant cuttings.
 A must-have for every flower gardener.

-7. Bow Saw: a ‘D’ shaped saw that is perfect for arborists as it can be used for cutting nearly any sized limb or even felling small trees.
+Bow Saw: a ‘D’ shaped saw that is perfect for arborists as it can be used for cutting nearly any sized limb or even felling small trees.
 Not as easy to use in confined spaces.

-8. Grass Shears: grass shears, as the name suggests, large shears that are used to cut grass in areas where a wire brush cutter may cause plant damage, e.g.: around the base of trees and edges of flower gardens.
+Grass Shears: grass shears, as the name suggests, large shears that are used to cut grass in areas where a wire brush cutter may cause plant damage, e.g., around the base of trees and edges of flower gardens.
 They differ from pruning shears in that the long, straight handles are set at right angles to the blades, allowing the gardener to work with greater accuracy and precision.

-9. Hedge Shears: large shears used for trimming or shaping decorative hedges or shrubbery.
-Designed to cut many small branches at one time, hedge shears are perfect for checking annual growth of plants and maintaining straight and orderly bushes.
+Hedge Shears: large shears used for trimming or shaping decorative hedges or shrubbery.
+Designed to cut many small branches at one time, hedge shears are perfect for checking the annual growth of plants and maintaining straight and orderly bushes.

-Planting / Weeding:
+Planting / Weeding

-Trowel / Transplanter: very small spades with a long, narrow blades that are designed for precision when digging in garden beds or planting border plants.
+Trowel / Transplanter: very small spades with a long, narrow blade that are designed for precision when digging in garden beds or planting border plants.
 The blade shape creates minimal disturbance to the surrounding area, which makes it perfect for close plantings.
 The transplanter has a narrower blade than the trowel.

-11. Weeder: a fork-like implement, sometimes known as a dandelion weeder, which is invaluable for removing weeds, especially those with a tap root system.
+Weeder: a fork-like implement, sometimes known as a dandelion weeder, which is invaluable for removing weeds, especially those with a tap root system.
 The prongs are designed to dig in below the surface and lift the weed by the root.

 Hori-Hori Knife: commonly known as a Japanese gardener’s knife, useful for many and varied odd-jobs in the garden: digging small holes, weeding, separating plants, bulbs or tubers, cutting out weeds between pavers and countless more.
 Having one in your belt might save you many trips to the shed for a specific tool.

-13. Small Hand Fork: excellent tool for digging, aerating, transplanting or adding fertilizer to the soil.
+Small Hand Fork: an excellent tool for digging, aerating, transplanting or adding fertilizer to the soil.
 The hand fork can be used in areas where minimal soil disturbance is required, especially flower gardens and between border plantings.

 Bulb Planter: a small tool that takes the hard work out of planting bulbs each year.
 This small tool has a handle and is shaped much like a scone cutter.
-When pushed into the ground, it removes the soil in a plug so that the bulb can be easily planted and the soil replaced.
+When pushed into the ground, it removes the soil in a plug so that the bulb can be easily planted, and the soil replaced.
 Many brands are calibrated, which makes it easy to accurately measure the depth at which to plant each type of bulb.

 Long Handled Tools: